awslabs/aws-mysql-jdbc/README.md

 ### Setup

-After you have installed Amazon Corretto or Java according to the requirements section, use the below command to clone the driver repository.
+After installing Amazon Corretto or Java as directed in the requirements section, use the following command to clone the driver repository:

 ```bash
 $ git clone https://github.com/awslabs/aws-mysql-jdbc.git
 $ cd aws-mysql-jdbc
 ```

-Changes can now be made in the repository.
+You can now make changes in the repository.

 ### Building the AWS JDBC Driver for MySQL

 To build the AWS JDBC Driver without running the tests, navigate into the aws-mysql-jdbc directory and run the following command: